devjgm/papers/cpp_time_zone.md

-Converting from an absolute time to a civil time (e.g., `std::chrono::time_point` to `civil_second`) is an exact calculation with no possible time zone ambiguities.
+Converting from an absolute time to a civil time (e.g., `std::chrono::time_point` to `civil_second`) is an exact calculation with no possible time-zone ambiguities.
 However, conversion from civil time to absolute time may not be exact.
 Conversions around UTC offset transitions may be given ambiguous civil times (e.g., the 1:00 am hour is repeated during the Autumn DST transition in the United States), and some civil times may not exist in a